The quick answer

 Yes it will.
 You should make sure the foreign bank are on your creditors list and that they are notified of the proposed IVA (Individual Voluntary Arrangement).
-Also it is worth notifying any management company as well as the local authority for council tax arrears.
+If the bank debt relates to property loan abroad is is also worth notifying any management company as well as the local authority for council tax arrears.

-If the bank has repossessed the property from you, (a typical example in this case being a Spanish holiday home), then you need to estimate the shortfall on sale as an unsecured amount – i.e. how much the bank will lose and let them be able to claim in your IVA for that amount.
-They can vote based on that amount.
+If the bank has repossessed a property from you, a typical example in this case being a Spanish holiday home, then you need to estimate the shortfall on sale as an unsecured amount.
+That amount is how much the bank will lose and let them be able to claim in your IVA for that amount.
+They can also vote on the IVA based on that amount.

 To discuss Individual Voluntary Arrangements and foreign banks further, please don’t hesitate to contact us.

 COntact Us Today